jmtorrente/sleek/_posts/2019-10-02-Miata-ND-Stubby-Antenna.md

 ## IMPROVEMENTS
 <p align="justify">
-It is difficult to omprove this design.
-The onyl real thing that could be improved is related with the way the antenna holds the mounting screw.
+It is difficult to improve this design, since it does not have anty special feature.
+The only real thing that could be improved is related with the way the antenna holds the mounting screw, I used a special screw I found.
 In order to use a more common screw some design modifications need to  be made.
 This is something that I only contemplate if my current antenna is stolen.
 </p>

 ## CONCLUSION